Temporary Worker Visa

 How to apply for a Temporary Worker Visa

-You must apply online for a Temporary Worker Visa and can do so by filling in the form for your category on the gov.uk website.
+You must apply online by submitting an online application form for a Temporary Worker Visa and can do so by filling in the form for your category on the gov.uk website

 - Your Certificate of Sponsorship reference number